John Cairncross: Later life

 Cairncross's third confession became front-page news.
 In 1981, Prime Minister Margaret Thatcher informed parliament that Cairncross was a Soviet agent and was living with his wife in the west of England while he wrote his memoirs.
 His status as the "fifth man" was established in 1990 by Oleg Gordievsky, the KGB defector.
 Cairncross retired to the south of France until 1995 when he returned to Britain and married American opera singer Gayle Brinkerhoff, daughter of John Brinkerhoff.
 This was one month after his first wife whom he married in 1951, Gabriella Oppenheim, died.
 Later that year he died after suffering a stroke, at the age of 82.

-Unlike many other spies, Cairncross was never charged criminally for passing information to Moscow.
+Unlike many other spies, Cairncross was never charged with criminally passing information to Moscow.
 His only imprisonment was in Rome, after being convicted of charges involving currency.

 Cairncross's autobiography, The Enigma Spy, was published in 1997.
 In 2001, writer Rupert Allason lost a court case in which he claimed to have ghostwritten The Enigma Spy in return for copyright and 50% of the book proceeds.
 According to the BBC, "John Cairncross denied both that he was the supposed 'fifth man' and that such a person had ever existed.
 Critics at the time viewed this book as a last attempt to clear his name, though few appear to have been convinced".

+Cairncross corresponded with novelist Graham Greene for forty years and that correspondence is held by the John J. Burns Library, at Boston College.

 Cultural representations

-Cairncross is depicted in part three of the 2003 BBC TV series Cambridge Spies, where he appears reluctant to continue passing Bletchley Park data to the Russians for fear that the Red Army was heavily penetrated by German intelligence and by Eastern Front military intelligence under General Gehlen.
+Cairncross is depicted in part three of the 2003 BBC TV series Cambridge Spies, where he appears reluctant to continue passing Bletchley Park data to the Russians for fear that the Red Army was heavily penetrated by Abwehr (German intelligence) and by Eastern Front military intelligence under General Gehlen.
 Anthony Blunt is depicted in the drama as pressuring him with threats.

-Cairncross appears as a character in the Franco-Belgian comic India Dreams by Maryse and Jean-François Charles.
-He is depicted as the fifth of the Cambridge Five in Frederick Forsyth's The Deceiver.

 Cairncross appears as a cryptographer at Bletchley Park in the 2014 film The Imitation Game, played by Allen Leech.
 He is portrayed as an unwitting double agent being used as a back-channel by MI6 to pass information to the Soviets that Churchill is too cautious to provide; no historical basis for this is provided.
-Historians, and the spy's own autobiography, have confirmed that Cairncross was spying for the Soviets because of his own views, and that this was not discovered by MI6 until long after the end of WWII.
+Historians, and the spy's own autobiography, have confirmed that Cairncross was spying for the Soviets because of his own views, and that this was not discovered by MI6 until long after the end of the war.